segunak/SegunAkinyemi.com/docs/_posts/2025-03-31-ai-in-tech-careers.md

 ## How I'm Adapting (And You Can Too)

-Assuming you've built a solid technical foundation (which doesn't necessarily mean coding—it could be any knowledge worker skills like data analysis, project management, or design), here's how I'm navigating the AI revolution in my career, which I hope gives you some insights into how you might want to as well.
+Assuming you've got a solid technical foundation (and no, that doesn't just mean coding—data, design, PM all count), here's how I'm navigating the AI shift in my career.
+Hopefully it sparks some ideas for yours too:

-1. **Use AI tools to do the boring stuff** - I let AI handle repetitive coding tasks while I focus on more challenging parts like architecture and business logic.
-The better you understand coding fundamentals, the better you can use these tools effectively.
+1. **Let AI handle the boring stuff** – I use it for repetitive tasks so I can focus on architecture and business logic.The stronger your fundamentals, the more useful AI becomes.

-2. **Understand systems, not just syntax** - AI can help write code, but you need to understand how all the pieces fit together.
-Resources like the [Azure Architecture Center](https://learn.microsoft.com/en-us/azure/architecture/) and the [AWS Architecture Center](https://aws.amazon.com/architecture/) are helpful here.
+2. **Think in systems, not just syntax** – AI can write code, but understanding how everything fits together in the real world still requires human expertise.
+The [Azure](https://learn.microsoft.com/en-us/azure/architecture/) and [AWS](https://aws.amazon.com/architecture/) Architecture Centers are great for building that skill.

-3. **Learn to write good prompts** - Being clear and specific when talking to AI tools makes a huge difference.
-I put as much thought into my prompts as I do my code.
-Check out the [Prompt Engineering Guide](https://github.com/dair-ai/Prompt-Engineering-Guide) and OpenAI's [Prompt Engineering Strategies](https://platform.openai.com/docs/guides/prompt-engineering).
+3. **Write better prompts** – Clear, specific prompts = better results.
+I treat prompt writing like coding.
+Learn from the [Prompt Engineering Guide](https://github.com/dair-ai/Prompt-Engineering-Guide) and [OpenAI's tips](https://platform.openai.com/docs/guides/prompt-engineering).

-4. **Try more stuff** - With AI handling implementation details, I can explore more frameworks and languages.
-I don't need to be an expert to build something useful with technologies I'm less familiar with.
-However, I try to ensure I understand enough to validate the AI's output.
-That's crucial, if you're completely lost without AI assistance, you're not using it effectively.
+4. **Experiment more** – With AI doing the grunt work, I try more frameworks and languages.
+I don't need to be an expert—but I do make sure I understand enough to check its work.
+If you're totally lost without AI, you're doing it wrong.

-5. **Get better at systems and architecture design** - While AI excels at generating code, designing robust systems remains our responsibility (especially as you advance in your career, where impact comes more from architecture than coding).
-I'm deliberately investing extended time in learning distributed systems, cloud architecture patterns, and scalable design principles.
-As AI handles more implementation details, your ability to architect cohesive, maintainable systems becomes a most valuable skill.
+5. **Level up your system design** –  AI can write code, but building reliable, scalable systems is still on us.
+I'm investing in [distributed systems](https://www.youtube.com/playlist?list=PLeKd45zvjcDFUEv_ohr_HdUFe97RItdiB) and [cloud design patterns](https://learn.microsoft.com/en-us/azure/architecture/patterns/) because that's where long-term value—and responsibility—lives.
+No serious company is letting AI design critical infrastructure alone.
+Not when a hospital's life support system goes down, a bank's transaction engine freezes, an airline's flight routing crashes, or a power grid gets misconfigured.
+Someone has to answer for that.
+And "we let the AI do everything" isn't going to cut it.

-Remember: AI is ultimately a tool.
-Its value is a function of how you're using it.
-Two people can take the same math test, with the same calculator, and yet one fails and one passes.
-You've got to know how to use your calculator, what calculations to put in there, you've got to understand the problems on the worksheet.
-It's not enough to have the calculator, you've got to know how to best use it.
-The best tech workers aren't going to be those who rely on AI in such a way that they're bringing nothing of value to the table, it's the ones who know how to direct it effectively because they actually know what they're doing.
+Remember: AI is a tool.
+Two people can take the same math test with the same calculator—one passes, one fails.
+The difference?
+Knowing how to use it.
+The best tech workers won't be the ones leaning on AI to do everything, but the ones who know how to *steer* it because they actually understand the work.

 ## AI Tools for Tech Professionals